Preparing Egyptians for austerity, Sisi cuts own pay

 Mubarak's rule was characterised by crony capitalism, stoking public discontent that helped to fuel the uprising.

-Successive governments have tried to steer a course between boosting revenue without discouraging investors.
+Successive governments have tried to steer a course between boosting revenues without discouraging investors.

-Sisi ousted elected Islamist President Mohamed Mursi last July, following protests against his elected year in office.
+Sisi ousted elected Islamist President Mohamed Mursi last July, following mass protests against his rule.

 "The elephant in the room is that historically no one discussed economics in public.
 At last someone is bringing the economic debate to the public," said Angus Blair, chairman of business and economic forecasting think-tank Signet. ($1 = 7.1501 Egyptian Pounds)

-(Additional reporting by Shadia Nasralla, Yasmine Saleh and Stephen Kalin in Cairo; Editing by Catherine Evans and Alison Williams)
+(Additional reporting by Shadia Nasralla and Stephen Kalin in Cairo; Editing by Catherine Evans)